 CHC State Statutes

-The Texas Legislature authorized counties to establish County Historical Commissions (CHC) to assist county commissioners courts and the Texas Historical Commission (THC) in the preservation of each county’s historic and cultural resources.
+The Texas Legislature authorized counties to establish CHCs to assist county commissioners courts and the THC in the preservation of each county’s historic and cultural resources.
 CHC duties are set forth in detail in Texas’ Local Government Code, Chapter 318.
 We also post the statute on the Role of a CHC Appointee webpage, along with hyperlinks to related reference material.

 These statutes are the first line of defense when navigating challenges for CHCs.
 The statutes set CHCs apart from preservation nonprofits by establishing a CHC's connection to local and state government.
 Distinguished Service Awards, given by the THC to CHCs, use this statute as a foundation for standards of CHC performance and award criteria.
 By embracing the variety of work approved within the statutes, CHCs can become a substantial force to save Texas history.

-Above referenced statute directs county commissioners courts to make CHC appointments in January of odd-numbered years, securing a two-year term commitment from each appointee.
+The above referenced statute directs county commissioners courts to make CHC appointments in January of odd-numbered years, securing a two-year term commitment from each appointee.
 A minimum of seven county residents should be appointed; after this minimum is met there is no size limit or residency requirement mentioned in the statute.
-The THC recommends that counties appoint a number appropriate to handle effectively the work assigned to the CHC.
-CHC reporting results show the statewide average range to be 19-22 appointees per CHC.
+The THC recommends that counties appoint a number appropriate to handle effectively CHC workload.
+CHC annual reporting statistics show the statewide average to be 19-22 appointees per CHC.

 You can find more information by reading the state statute and the Submitting CHC Appointee Updates web page.